ghausmann/two_parameter_perturbation/multi-asset DSGE model/cg model 5p/Bonds and equities/readme.txt

+These codes replicate the results from Section 6 and Appendix E (multi-asset DSGE model) using Levintal's toolkit

 The 11 current codes in this folder are:

 prepare_model_dsge4_5p.m: script, performs the pre-processing of the two-country DSGE model with bonds and equities.